 In providing its advice and recommendations, the Portfolio Advisor first determines which entity, as between us and our subsidiaries, is best-suited to make such an investment.
 In the event that the Portfolio Advisor determines that we are best-suited to make an investment, the Portfolio Advisor will have discretionary authority to negotiate and complete the investment on our behalf.
 If the Portfolio Advisor determines that one of our subsidiaries is best-suited to make the investment, the Portfolio Advisor will provide advice and recommendations relating to such investment to the applicable Board of our subsidiary, at which point the ultimate investment analysis and decision will be made by such Board.
-In connection with the Portfolio Advisor's advice and recommendations to the Board of our subsidiary with respect to a particular investment, the Portfolio Advisor will also provide advice relating to appropriate levels of leverage in respect of such investments.
+In connection with the Portfolio Advisor will also provide advice relating to appropriate levels of leverage in respect of such investments.